 Franchising a business has many benefits, but it is not easy, it will take significant time to develop the business and systems until it will be anywhere near ready to franchise.

 Time is necessary to perfect the model, as rushing into taking franchisees into a system that is not ready to support them is unethical and will end up being costly.

-Once the model is ironed out, iron clad and ready for expansion, here are some pros…
+Once the model gets ironed out, iron-clad and ready for expansion, here are some pros…

 Once you have the right systems in place, franchises can expand at a quick rate.